Skomorac/final-project-team-bravo-europe-pt15/README.md

-# WebApp boilerplate with React JS and Flask API
+# Final Project Team Bravo Europe

-Build web applications using React.js for the front end and python/flask for your backend API.
+This project is a full-stack web application developed using React.js for the front end and Python/Flask for the backend API.
+It includes user authentication, dynamic content display, and integration with external APIs for advanced functionalities like background removal, AI removal, AI replace, AI upscale.

 - Documentation can be found here: https://start.4geeksacademy.com/starters/react-flask
 - Here is a video on [how to use this template](https://www.loom.com/share/f37c6838b3f1496c95111e515e83dd9b)